Alexander Seton, 1st Earl of Dunfermline: Career

 In 1583, Alexander Seton joined his father's embassy to France.
 William Schaw, the Master of Work to the Crown of Scotland was his companion.
 They left from Leith in Andrew Lamb's ship.
 According to the Jesuit Robert Parsons, Lord Seton considered sending the youthful Alexander back to Scotland as his representative at one point.

 Alexander became a Privy Councillor in 1585 and was appointed a Lord of Session as Lord Urquhart in 1586.
 He rose to be Lord President of the Court of Session and was created Lord Fyvie on 4 March 1598.
-Seton was also Prior of Pluscarden, a gift made to him as a child.
 In a ciphered letter of April 1586 to Mary, Queen of Scots, Albert Fontenay mentioned Alexander Seton, "Monsieur le prieur de Seton", and his brother John Seton, "le chevalier maistre d'hostel du roy", among her Catholic allies in Scotland.

 From July 1593, Seton led a council convened to manage the estates of Anne of Denmark, and she made him "bailie and justiciary of the regality of Dunfermline on both sides of Forth" on 15 February 1596.
 In December 1596, Richard Douglas wrote that Seton's mother was a great favourite of Anne of Denmark, and that she "rules the king her husband" as an explanation for his promotions.

 Around this time, King James had difficult financing the two royal households, and years later, he wrote that Seton had joked that his "house could not be kept upon epigrams", meaning that fine words alone would not raise money.

 Meanwhile, Jesuits like William Crichton saw Seton and Lord Home as an important Catholic courtiers and a route to the king and queen, as they explored the idea of James VI as future king of England.
 Crichton introduced an English Catholic, Nicholas Williamson, to a student at Douai, David Law.
 Crichton intended that Law would introduce Williamson to Seton, but they were both captured in March 1595 near Keswick and imprisoned in London.

 At the end of August 1596 according to James Melville, the King arranged a Convention of the Estates at Falkland Palace which included the allies of the forfeited earls.
 Alexander Seton made a speech like those of Coriolanus or Themistocles calling for the re-instatement of these earls to strengthen the country.
 The reference to Themistocles, who spoke about naval power to the Athenians, perhaps refers to the forfeited Lord High Admiral of Scotland, Francis Stewart, 5th Earl of Bothwell.

 On 7 November 1598 he was made burgess, Guild-brother and Provost of Edinburgh.
 In March 1598 he took delivery of Spanish and Bordeaux wine, probably for the banquet for Ulrik, the younger brother of Anne of Denmark at Riddle's Court.
 Other notes in the town's records include a dozen torches supplied by a waxmaker for the baptism of Princess Margaret in April 1599, and another dozen for the baptism of Prince Charles.